Lauraems1/eyesmovement.github.io/README.md

 # Eyesmovement
-## Exercise: Moving eyes with mouse
+## Exercise: In this exercise, two eyes can be animated moving the mouse around them.
 <img src= "oneeye.png" width='300'/>